Swanage railway station

 Swanage railway station is located in Swanage, on the Isle of Purbeck in the English county of Dorset.
 Originally the terminus of a London and South Western Railway (L&SWR) branch line from Wareham, the line and station were closed by British Rail in 1972.
 It has since reopened as a station on the Swanage Railway, a heritage railway that currently runs from Norden station just north of Corfe Castle to Swanage station.
-It now also runs to Wareham on certain services, but not on regular services due to signalling problems.
+It now also runs to Wareham on certain services, but not on regular services.